 It’s important to be able to take your horse’s pulse and respiration rates.
 With each, you will want to count the number of heartbeats or breaths taken over the course of a minute.
 Often you can take a respiration rate by simply watching the flare of your horse’s nostrils.
 Taking a pulse can be more difficult, so practice finding your horse’s pulse under his jaw ahead of time.
 With practice, you’ll be able to easily take a pulse.
 Here’s some more info on you you can take your horse’s pulse.

 4. Clean and Treat Wounds

 Most horses will scrape themselves at least a few times during their lifetime.
 While scrapes and superficial cuts generally aren’t cause to call the vet, you need to know how to take care of these injuries properly.
-Learn how to clean, assess, treat, and possibly bandage a cut or wound from an experienced horseperson.
-It’s a skill that you’ll most certainly put to use if you’re around horses for extended periods of time.
+Learn how to clean, assess, treat, and possibly bandage a cut or wound from an experienced horse person.
+This first aid skill for horse owners is one that you’ll most certainly put to use if you’re around horses for extended periods of time.

 5. Recognize Medical Emergencies

 Perhaps one of the most important first aid skills that any horse owner should have is the ability to recognize when a situation is a medical emergency.
 All horse owners should learn how to recognize signs and symptoms of colic, shock, heat stroke, infection, and choke.
 Knowing when it’s time to call the vet can allow you to stay ahead of medical emergencies, giving your horse a better chance at a complete recovery.